gordonwatts/atlas-plot-agent/notebooks/adl-benchmarks/results/plan-query/plan-question-02.md

 ```

 ## Notes:
 * The histogram uses 50 bins covering the range 0-300 GeV as specified in the solution outline
-  * The input data is assumed to be a flattened array ready for direct filling into the histogram
+* The input data is assumed to be a flat array of jet pt values that can be directly filled into the histogram
-  * The plot uses ATLAS style formatting with proper LaTeX formatting for the pT symbol
+* The plot uses ATLAS style formatting with appropriate LaTeX formatting for the pt symbol
 * The histogram is saved as "jet_pt_histogram.png" and the figure is properly closed to free memory
 ### stdout:

 ```text